-The Protection Plan (Plan) describes the measures to be taken during the pandemic period (COVID-19) to ensure the operation of the Steger Center for International Scholarship (SC), adequately protecting the health of its staff, faculty, and students, as well as external visitors, pursuant to Federal Ordinance 2-COVID-19.
+The Protection Plan (Plan) describes the measures to be taken to ensure the operation of the Steger Center for International Scholarship and to protect the health of its staff, faculty, and students, as well as external visitors.

 The requirements contained in the Plan therefore apply to all Steger Center staff, students, and external visitors.

-Steger Center executive director in collaboration with the Virginia Tech Global Education Office
+Steger Center executive director in collaboration with the Global Education Office

-The Steger Center executive director in collaboration with the Virginia Tech Global Education Office is responsible for the drafting, implementation, monitoring, and constant updating of the Plan.
-The Plan may be updated as the epidemiological situation for the region changes.
+The Steger Center executive director, in collaboration with the Virginia Tech Global Education Office, is responsible for the drafting, implementation, monitoring, and updating of the Plan.
+The Plan may be updated as the health and safety situation for the region changes.

 Any questions or concerns should be directed to Sara Steinert Borella.

 The aim of protection in the workplace is to reduce the transmission of COVID-19 and other illnesses at the Steger Center where students, faculty, and staff are in especially close contact.